Tom Brady: College career

-In the 1999 season, Brady had to once again hold off Henson for the starting job.
-The two players platooned during the season's first seven games, with Brady playing the first quarter, Henson the second, and Carr then deciding upon a quarterback for the second half.
-The 1999 Michigan Wolverines started with a 5–0 record, including a 26–22 win over Notre Dame, and a road win against eventual powerhouse Wisconsin.
-Against Michigan State, Brady was not chosen to play the second half; however, after being reinserted into the game with Michigan down by 17 points, he nearly led Michigan all the way back before losing 34–31.
+In the 1999 season, Brady had to hold off Henson again for the starting job.
+They platooned during the first seven games, with Brady playing the first quarter, Henson second, and Carr deciding upon a quarterback for the second half.
+The 1999 Wolverines started with a 5–0 record, including a 26–22 win over Notre Dame, and a road win against eventual powerhouse Wisconsin.
+Against Michigan State, Brady was not chosen to play the second half; however, after being reinserted with Michigan down by 17 points, he nearly led Michigan all the way back before losing 34–31.
 After a 300-yard passing game the following week, Carr went exclusively with Brady for the remainder of the season.
-Brady went on to lead Michigan to multiple 4th-quarter comebacks, including a 31–27 win against Penn State.
-He also led them out of a close game against Indiana, 34–31, heading into the regular season's final game as winners of three straight and earning him the moniker of "Comeback Kid".
+On October 30 against Indiana, Brady played the entire game for the first time in the season and threw for 226 yards, his fifth straight game throwing for 200 yards, to lead Michigan in a 34–31 win.
+Against Penn State, Brady led Michigan to another 4th-quarter comeback in a 31–27 win, heading into the regular season's final game as winners of three straight.

 Michigan concluded the regular season against Ohio State; this was a dramatic game with a trip to the Orange Bowl on the line.
 With five minutes left, tied 17–17, Brady led Michigan to the winning score.
-He led Michigan to an overtime win in the Orange Bowl over Alabama, throwing for 369 yards and four touchdowns, leading the team back from a pair of 14-point deficits in regulation (14–0 in the first half, and 28–14 in the second).
-He threw the game-winning score on a bootleg play to tight end Shawn Thompson.
-Michigan won the game when Alabama missed an extra point following its touchdown.
+He led Michigan to an overtime win in the 2000 Orange Bowl over Alabama, throwing for 369 yards and four touchdowns, leading the team back from two 14-point deficits in regulation.
+He threw the game-winning score on a bootleg play.
+Michigan won when Alabama missed an extra point following its touchdown.

-In the two seasons that Brady started at Michigan, he posted a 20–5 record, including wins at the 1999 Citrus Bowl and the 2000 Orange Bowl.
-Brady finished his career ranking third in Michigan history with 710 attempts and 442 completions, fourth with 5,351 yards and 62.3 completion percentage, and fifth with 35 touchdown passes.
-He graduated from Michigan in December 1999 with a Bachelor of Arts in General Studies.
+In the two seasons Brady started at Michigan, he posted a 20–5 record, including wins at the 1999 Citrus Bowl and 2000 Orange Bowl.
+Brady finished his career ranking third in Michigan history with 710 attempts and 442 completions, fourth with 5,351 yards and 62 completion percentage, and fifth with 35 touchdown passes.
+He graduated in December 1999 with a Bachelor of Arts in General Studies.